matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Process is an instance of a running program.
 - A Container starts as quickly as a new process.
 Much quicker than boot up entire OS.
-- In COntainers we are virtualizing the operating system ratner than the hardware.
+- In Containers we are virtualizing the operating system ratner than the hardware.
 - Orchestrate many containers, on many hosts.
 - Scale them, rolluot new version of them, rollback to old version when things go wrong.